fuhiragi/FlameHUDX/README.md

 - [ ] Adding "more" customizations than what FlameHud has.
 - [ ] Major UI fixes.
 - [ ] GameMode fixes.
 (Only tested in Casual and MVM.)
 - [ ] Checking if the HUD is acting okay on other resolutions.
-(Optimized for 1366x768 only.
-Oops.)

 # Credit(s)
 - Flame (Creator of the HUD.)